futurewei-cloud/chogori-sql/docs/YugabyteDb.md

 * the RPC data formats are defined in [pgsql_protocol.proto](https://github.com/yugabyte/yugabyte-db/blob/master/src/yb/common/pgsql_protocol.proto).

 The DDLs are executed a bit differently since they are running directly against the catalog manager, i.e., the yb-master in YugabyteDB.
-Be aware that some DDLs requires communicating with the yb-tserver as well to get idea of how many tablets so as to set up the table splits.
+Be aware that some DDLs require communicating with the yb-tserver as well to get an idea of how many tablets so as to set up the table splits.
-Here we could use the CreateTable DDL command to show how it works as shown in the following diagram.
+Here we could use the CreateTable DDL command to show how it works by the following diagram.

 ![Create Table Sequence Diagram](./images/CreateTableSeqDiagram.png)

-* when a "create table" command is received, tablecmds.c was modified to forward the command to ybcmds.c to run the method YBCCreateTable().
+* when a "create table" command is received, tablecmds.c was modified to forward the command to ybccmds.c to run the method YBCCreateTable().
-* ybccmds.c calls YBCPgNewCreateTable(), to create schema, CreateTableAddColumns() to add table columns, and YBCPgExecCreateTable() to actually create table on ybc_pggate.cc.
+* ybccmds.c calls YBCPgNewCreateTable() to create schema, CreateTableAddColumns() to add table columns, and YBCPgExecCreateTable() to actually create table on ybc_pggate.cc.
 * ybc_pggate.cc calls NewCreateTable(), CreateTableAddColumn(), and ExecCreateTable() on the PG APIs on pggate.cc
-* pggate.cc first creates a DDL statment and add it to memory context, then cache it.
+* pggate.cc first creates a DDL statment, adds it to memory context, and caches it.
 * pggate.cc calls pg_ddl.cc to add columns in pg_ddl.cc to update the table schema.
-* finally pggate.cc calls a table creator to actually the table, which use YBClient in client-internal.cc to send the request to yb-master via protobuf RPC.
+* finally pggate.cc calls table_creator.cc to actually the table, which uses YBClient in client-internal.cc to send the request to yb-master via protobuf RPC.

 # Resources
 * Chorgori Platform: https://github.com/futurewei-cloud/chogori-platform